The Bloodline (professional wrestling): Induction of Sami Zayn and Solo Sikoa (2022–2023)

-At Raw Is XXX on January 23, 2023, Sami Zayn was put on trial by Reigns in "Tribal Court," in which Reigns accused Zayn of plotting against the Bloodline and being secretly in league with his longtime "frenemy" Kevin Owens.
-Paul Heyman acted as prosecutor, showing several videos of perceived treachery towards the Bloodline.
-Just as Zayn was about to be declared guilty by Reigns, Jey Uso offered a passionate defense of The Honorary Uce, leading to Zayn being declared innocent by Reigns, albeit grudgingly.
+At Raw is XXX on January 23, 2023, Sami Zayn was put on trial by Reigns in "Tribal Court", in which Reigns accused Zayn of plotting against The Bloodline and being secretly in league with his longtime "frenemy" Kevin Owens.
+Paul Heyman acted as prosecutor, showing several videos of perceived treachery towards The Bloodline.
+Zayn then shot back saying that, because of what he was perceived as, he did not have a defense.
+Outraged by this statement, Reigns called for Sikoa to attack him, but Jey immediately rushed to protect Zayn, offering a passionate defense of The Honorary Uce, leading to Zayn being declared innocent by Reigns, albeit grudgingly.
+The segment was originally planned to be Roman's "Acknowledgment Ceremony" featuring several members of the Anoa'i family appearing but many of them did not appear such as Rikishi, who was ill, and The Wild Samoans were met with travel problems.
+In addition, WWE was given a cease and desist order by Major League Wrestling in an attempt to use their talent such as Jacob Fatu (who was not signed with WWE at the time) and Lance Anoa'i amidst an ongoing legal battle.

-Later that night, The Usos defended their Raw Tag Team Championships against The Judgment Day (represented by Damian Priest and Dominik Mysterio), but after Jimmy suffered a mid-match injury, Zayn took his place alongside Jey and the two were victorious.
+Later that night, The Usos defended their Raw Tag Team Championship against The Judgment Day (represented by Damian Priest and Dominik Mysterio), but after Jimmy suffered a mid-match injury, Zayn took his place alongside Jey and the two were victorious.